GaryHo34/SeattleBot/README.md

 # Seattle Bot

 This is a **Facebook Messenger Bot** implemented with FastAPI.
-It aims to a easy-to-use framework for developers to develop their own messenger chatBot.
+It aims to provide a easy-to-use framework for developers to develop their own messenger chatBot.

 ---